Home Buying: How to Tell If Smokers Are Hiding Tobacco Smell

 Ways to Recognize a Smoker's Home

-- If windows and doors are open and/or there's plug-in deodorizers in every room, that's a warning sign.
+- If windows and doors are open and/or there are plug-in deodorizers in every room, that's a warning sign.

-- Ditto if there's scented candles burning and/or the smell of fresh-baked anything.
+- Ditto if there are scented candles burning and/or the smell of fresh-baked anything.

-- Sniff drapes, carpets, upholstered furniture.
-Especially sniff closets and clothes.
+- Sniff drapes, carpets, and upholstered furniture.
+Especially sniff the closets and clothes.
 It's hard to hide cigarette smell on clothes.

-- Cigarette butts in patio, on sidewalk, in garden, especially empty flower pots.
+- Cigarette butts in the patio, on the sidewalk, or in the garden, especially in empty flower pots.
 They clean out all traces inside the house, but they tend to forget outside.

 - Yellow or brown stain or soot inside light fixtures and lamps.

 - It's standard for sellers to paint the walls, so a fresh coat of paint isn't a giveaway.
 But a smoker has to paint to cover up the stains!
 Otherwise it'll look like this (well, maybe not that bad).